Enviropass Logo

 3. Sensitivity and Accuracy of DART-MS

-DART-MS allows for non-destructive analysis of samples, preserving some for further experimentation.
+DART-MS allows for using a minimal amount of samples, preserving some for further experimentation.
 This advantage maximizes sample utility compared to other analytical techniques.

 5. Minimal Sample Preparation

-Additionally, one of the advantages of DART-MS is its ability to analyze samples without the need for extensive preparation.
+Additionally, one of the advantages of DART-MS is its ability to analyze samples without the need for extensive preparation depending on ionization source system.
 Some MS techniques require complex extraction, purification, or derivatization steps.
-However, a benefit of DART-MS is that it can analyze samples in their original form.
+However, a benefit of DART-MS/IonRocket is that it can analyze samples in their original form.
 This convenience simplifies the workflow and reduces the potential for errors or contamination, enhancing efficiency and productivity.

 6. Versatility